Maria Manaseina

-Maria Mikhàilovna Manàsseina, also known as Marie de Manacéïne, was born in Korkunova in 1841 and died in Saint Petersburg on 17 March in 1903.
+Maria Mikhaĭlovna Manàsseina, also known as Marie de Manacéïne, was a neuroscientist who specialized in the area of sleep deprivation.
+She was born in Korkunova in 1841 and died in Saint Petersburg on 17 March in 1903.
 She was buried at the Novodévitxi cemetery.
-Manàsseina was the daughter of Mikhaïl Korkunov, a historian, and her brother Nikolai Korkunov was a philosopher.
-Also, a remarkable fact of her biography is that she was the disciple of the professor Ivan Tarkhànov.
+Manàsseina was the daughter of Mikhaïl Korkunov, a historian; her brother Nikolai Korkunov was a philosopher.
+She was the disciple of the professor Ivan Tarkhànov.

 Manàsseina was one of the first women in the Russian Empire to graduate in medicine.
-First, she received a special certification authorizing her as a “female doctor” and, later, she obtained the official Medicine degree certification.
-She is nowadays considered an expert neuroscientist in the field of Physiological Chemistry and a pioneer in somnology (the study of sleep or sleep science) and biochemistry.
-She published numerous articles in French, Russian and german under different names: Marie de Manacéïne, Maria Manàsseina o Marie von Manassein.
-However, it was not rare that she was referred to as a male doctor.
-Despite her outstanding contributions, in the last 10 years, her name has not been cited more than 100 times.
+First, she received a special certification authorizing her as a "female doctor" and, later, the official Medicine degree certification.
+She is nowadays considered an expert neuroscientist in the field of physiological chemistry and a pioneer in somnology (the study of sleep or sleep science) and biochemistry.
+She published numerous articles in French, Russian, and German under different names: Marie de Manacéïne, Maria Manàsseina, or Marie von Manassein.
+She was not uncommonly referred to as a male doctor.
+Despite her outstanding contributions, in the last ten years, her name has not been cited more than 100 times.

 Personal life

-While still a student, Manàsseina married Poniatovsky, another student whose first name is unknown.
-They participated alongside in the Narodniki revolutionary circles, which were groups of Russian revolutionaries that appeared during 1860-1870 to actively oppose and protest against the tsar, the figure of the Russian emperor, which was not overthrown until the Russian Revolution in 1917.
+While still a student, Manàsseina married another student, Mr Poniatovsky.
+They participated alongside in the Narodniki revolutionary circles.
 The Narodniki movement was a kind of socialism built upon economically autonomous entities; several towns were united to create a kind of federation to substitute the state.

-This revolutionary activity can be surprising, especially if we look into her adulthood, a period in she was considered very conservative.
-It is known that she provided the ministry of Education with research and information on how to control and suppress student protests and revolutionary activity.
+However she became strongly anti-revolutionary as an adult.
+She provided the ministry of Education with research and information on how to control and suppress student protests and revolutionary activity.
 Moreover, she publicly expressed her loyalty to the tsarist government, for which she received generous amounts of money.

 Considering these contradictions in her biography, one can believe that Manàsseina opted for a more conservative ideology over the years.
 However, it is not unreasonable to think —taking into account the difficulties faced by women to establish themselves in the scientific and academic world— that Manàsseina publicly conformed to the ideologies of the government to receive financial support and continue her career.

-Poniatovsky, her first husband, was arrested and died during political exile.
-Years later, in 1856, she married Vyacheslav Avksentievich Manassein, a renowned man in the field of Medicine in Russia.
+Poniatovsky, her first husband, was arrested and he died during political exile.
+In 1856, she married Vyacheslav Avksentievich Manassein, a renowned man in the field of medicine in Russia.